robohawks5741/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 ### LSD

-LSD stands for Linear Slide Driver.
-It's a wrapper around our linear slide.
+The Linear Slide Driver (LSD).
+Wrapper for the linear slide.

 ```
 ───┐ org.firstinspires.ftc.teamcode